Skip to content

 Blob

-This page focuses on Python blob workflows and uses Lance file format terminology.
+This page focuses on blob workflows in Python and uses Lance file format terminology.

 • data_storage_version means the Lance file format version of a dataset.